 TO SEE | VILLAGE

-Nestled in a valley of the Ariège Pyrenees, Ax-les-Thermes is situated 130 kilometres of both Toulouse and Perpignan and 35 kilometres of Andorra.
+Nestled in a valley of the Ariège Pyrenees, Ax-les-Thermes is situated 130 kilometres away from both Toulouse and Perpignan and 35 kilometres away from Andorra.
 We went to this village to go skiing, not realising it has over 50 natural sulphurous hot water springs.
-When exploring Ax-les-Thermes, we soon enough came at place Saint-Jérôme.
-This square hosts a market every Tuesday and Saturday, even in winter.
-In summer there is a market on Thursdays as well.
-We were going home on Saturday, but first I made a quick stop at this market to buy some fine local products like cheese and sausages.
+When exploring Ax-les-Thermes, we soon enough arrived on Place Saint-Jérôme.
+This square hosts a market every Tuesday and Saturday, even in Winter.
+In Summer there is a market on Thursdays as well.
+Before going home on Saturday, I first made a quick stop at the market to buy some fine local products like cheese and sausages.

-One not to miss address when in Ax-les-Thermes is La Boutique de la Ferme at the place de Breilh.
-You will find the finest local products in this farmer shop.
-All kinds of delicacies are presented in a very desirable way: tasty cheese, fine charcuterie, locally produced lemonades, regional wines, all sorts of oil and so much more.
-But be aware: don’t go in when you are hungry!
+One address not to miss when in Ax-les-Thermes is La Boutique de la Ferme on the Place de Breilh.
+You will find the finest local products in this farmer’s shop.
+All kinds of delicacies are presented in a very desirable way: tasty cheeses, fine charcuterie, locally produced lemonades, regional wines, all sorts of oil and so much more.
+But be warned: don’t go in when you are hungry!